soulomoon/Fix-usb-sleep/README.md

 - Huge update, use "eject" command line to boost the mount upon sleep.
 Faster than ever!
 - Fixed two key command lines.
+- Change the permissions of the script (add +x) so that it can be run before sleep.

 2016-3-18